 If your catalytic converter is stolen, you should contact your local police department and file an official report.
 Your next call should be to your insurance agent to figure out if catalytic converter theft is covered by your insurance package.
 Then you’re going to want to get your car to an auto shop.
 While the car is still technically drivable, it may not be functioning properly.
 It is illegal to drive without a catalytic converter, not to mention its detrimental effect on the environment.
 So, considering these potential problems it is best to avoid driving your car if possible.

-The answer to this question all depends on your personal auto insurance policy and if it includes comprehensive coverage or not.
-You can talk to your insurance company and go over the details of your policy to be sure.
+The answer to this question all depends on your personal auto insurance policy and if it includes comprehensive insurance or not.
+You can talk to your car insurance company and go over the details of your policy to be sure.